-With over 600 traders, the Vic Market is the largest open-air market in the southern hemisphere and attracts thousands of shoppers.
-It's where Melburnians sniff out fresh produce among the booming cries of spruiking fishmongers and fruit-and-veg vendors.
-The wonderful deli hall (with art-deco features) is lined with everything from soft cheeses, wines and Polish sausages to Greek dips, truffle oil and kangaroo biltong.
+With more than 600 traders, 'Vic Market' is the largest open-air market in the southern hemisphere.
+Visit early morning to shop for fresh produce, accepting tasters and dodging the booming cries of spruiking stall holders.
+The wonderful deli hall with art-deco features is lined with everything from soft cheeses and Polish sausages to Greek dips and kangaroo biltong.
 Check if the Wednesday Summer Night Market or Winter Night Market are on for hawker food, bars, entertainment and shopping.

-Saturday morning is particularly buzzing, with marketgoers breakfasting to the sounds and shows of buskers.
-Clothing and knickknack stalls dominate on Sunday; they're big on variety, but don’t come looking for style.
-(If you’re in the market for sheepskin moccasins or cheap T-shirts, you’ll be in luck.)
+Saturday morning is particularly buzzing, with market-goers breakfasting to the sounds and shows of buskers.
+Clothing and knick-knack stalls dominate on Sunday; they're big on variety, but don’t come looking for style (if you’re in the market for sheepskin moccasins or cheap T-shirts, you’ll be in luck).